 What is it?

 In short, it’s a byproduct of the sugarcane industry.
-Bagasse is made up of fibers that are leftover after the cane is pressed for its juice.
-This material then is processed into a pulp that can be molded into different products, such as compostable fiber bowls and lids that are used in take-out food packaging.
+Bagasse is made up of fibers that are left over after the cane is pressed for its juice.
+This material then is processed into a pulp that can be molded into different products, such as compostable fiber bowls and lids that are used in eco friendly take out containers.

 With packaging alternatives being in high demand, coupled with the environmental issues concerning plastic, styrofoam, and other harmful types of packaging, alternatives are needed that are eco-friendly, sustainable, and compostable.